What Tips the Balance from Digital Work Package to Advanced Work Packaging?

 With broader scope and availability of innovative technologies, and more accessible and affordable supporting hardware, the DX Return on Investment (ROI) is increasingly attractive.
 But for EPC contractors and owner-operators to pull the trigger on DX software, a credible DX roadmap is required.
 Evaluate the value proposition and look at the DX journey holistically.
 This is what the best digital partners are primed to do.

-Hardware and software technology is what we see of the picture, but it alldata-based-asset starts with data.
+Hardware and software technology is what we see of the picture, but it all starts with data.
 Like a pointillism artwork, when we step back from the perceived chaos of dots, the full picture forms into a cohesive and intricate whole.
 This is the relationship between data and technological advances.

 Digitizing information, ensuring those dots are in the right format, the right syntax and the right system, is the first step and requires the right partner capable of making data system-ready.
 Internal expertise, particularly with regards to integrating legacy IT and OT systems, is sorely lacking.
 And this is where an experienced and visionary digital partner steps in.